pei06/pei06.github.io/_projects/R_KNODEDW.md

 importance: 0
 category: Research Projects
 ---
 I tackled the challenge of enabling quadrotors to fly in tight formations and navigate in the presence of complex downwash airflows.
 To accomplish this, I combined first-principle physics models with neural ODEs to accurately model the dynamics of quadrotor downwash.
 While MPC can be employed to achieve exceptional control performance, it requires a precise model of the system dynamics.
-As such, I developed a learning-based MPC framework — KNODE-DW MPC —by integrating the hybrid physics and neural ODE model with MPC.
+As such, I developed a learning-based MPC framework — KNODE-DW MPC — by integrating the hybrid physics and neural ODE model with MPC.

 We obtained groundbreaking results with this framework such as a 40% performance improvement in trajectory tracking compared to nominal MPC in both simulations and physical experiments.
 I successfully flew two Crazyflie quadrotors in a stacked formation with only 12 cm of vertical separation—the first demonstration of its kind.
 This work resulted in a submission to ICRA 2025 where I am a co-first author.

 Publication Link: [Submitted to ICRA 2025](https://arxiv.org/abs/2410.09727)